koushik-bug/AL-MCCI/README.md

 beta,38.61               # kT value of Boltzmann probability distribution function bondOrder,bondOrder-765.dat    # Node connection file name.
 This file carry disticnt information about the system restart,False            # about restrating status of the calcution.
 If user want to run the calculation from last
-                            of previous calculations, False value need to change
+                            step of previous calculation, "False" value need to change as "True", and 2nd value needed which is the file name of last job's final configurations list.
 ```
 ### Performing a Calculation
 ### API Reference